China leader-in-waiting Xi woos and warns U.S

-WASHINGTON China's leader-in-waiting Xi Jinping wooed and warned the United States on Wednesday, offering deeper cooperation on trade and global troublespots while demanding Washington heed Beijing's demands on Tibet and other contentious "core interests."
+WASHINGTON China's leader-in-waiting Xi Jinping on Wednesday offered deeper cooperation with the United States on trade and security, citing Iran and North Korea, but called on Washington to heed Beijing's demands on contentious "core interests" such as Tibet.

-Xi, who is almost sure to become China's next president in just over a year from now, laid out his views on ties with the United States in the keynote speech of his visit to Washington.
+Xi, who is almost sure to become China's next president in just over a year, laid out his views on ties with the United States in the keynote speech of his visit to Washington.

-His message was dominated by reassuring vows about more balanced economic ties and more international cooperation.
-But he also underscored Beijing's impatience with U.S. policies on Taiwan and Tibet -- issues where many Chinese citizens expect their leaders to show they will stand up to foreign pressure.
+His message was dominated by reassuring vows of more balanced economic ties and more international cooperation.
+But he also stressed Beijing's impatience with U.S. policies on Taiwan and Tibet -- issues where many Chinese citizens expect their leaders to show they will stand up to foreign pressure.

 "The world is currently undergoing profound changes, and China and the United States face shared challenges and shoulder shared responsibilities in international affairs," Xi told a ballroom crowded with U.S. business executives, academics and policy-makers involved with China.